Frequently Asked Questions

-What do I do if there is no DP at my school?
+What do I do if there is no Dream Project at my school?

 If Dream Project does not have an official partnership with your school, you are still welcome to attend our events.
-Check here for upcoming events to RSVP.
+Check here for upcoming events to RSVP to.

-What can I expect when I go to a Dream Project meeting?
+What can I expect when I attend a Dream Project meeting?

 What is the Dream Project workbook?

-The workbook is designed and edited by undergraduates and is tool to use to guide you through the college application process.
-Using the workbook does not guarantee acceptance to any college, but will be a significant asset as your organize your plans post-graduation.
-You can download pages from the workbook here.
+The workbook is designed and edited by undergraduates and is a tool to use to guide you through the college application process.
+Using the workbook does not guarantee acceptance to any college, but will be a significant asset as you organize your plans post-graduation.
+You can view the workbook here.

-Each year, the Dream Project gives a $1,000 scholarship to a student from each of our partner schools.
+Each year, the Dream Project has given a scholarship to at least one student from each of our partner schools.
 Last year, we gave out scholarships for $1,500 each.
 In the future, we hope to increase the amount of money given to each scholarship recipient.
 The scholarship is given to students who participate in the Dream Project, plan to attend the University of Washington in the fall, and demonstrate financial need.
 To learn more, students can talk to their High School Leads at a Dream Project visit.

 What about when I get to college?